mplibunao/tic_tac_toe/README.md

 Anyway I still have to create my own AI and customize the AI and Game structure to my own liking so it's not yet done.

+--

+For the UI I decided to scrap some of the "unecessary" add-ons I added during my last attempt.
+Some of them would be cool, like having a scoreboard but I'm pressed for time since I wanna complete claim the Front End Certification so I just went to for the bare minimum (well not too bare minimum)

+I also remove the sticky note ui I initially added to the project at the end of the project.
+Since for mobile you have to scroll way down anyway to see the sticky note which just displays the same information that I already display in the main ui (because it would be weird if the user had to scroll way down to see who's turn it is) so I just removed it to make the experience the same for desktop and mobile.

+Plus it's a tic-tac-toe game anyway so it makes more sense that people might come to the site on mobile when they're bored rather than when they're on their laptops